 I have been working at AeroFS full-time

 I applied online.
-The process took 2 weeks.
-I interviewed at AeroFS in September 2015.
+The process took a week.
+I interviewed at AeroFS (New York, NY) in December 2016.

 Let us know if we're missing any workplace or industry recognition –